kuijjerlab/sisana/README.md

 sisana visualize volcano ./example_inputs/params.yml
 ```

+#### ❓Question 8.
+Now let's look at the output of the "sisana visualize volcano" command.
+What do the dots on the left and right side of the plot represent?
+Do you recognize any of these genes?

 ...making boxplots or violin plots of expression/degrees...
 ```
 sisana visualize quantity ./example_inputs/params.yml
 ```

+#### ❓Question 9.
+Take 5 of the top differential indegrees (which you calculated in step 4) and make a box plot for those genes.

 ...and creating heatmaps
 ```
 sisana visualize heatmap ./example_inputs/params.yml
 ```

 ## Step 7: Summarize your results
 The final stage of SiSaNA, "summarize", takes all the created images and outputs them in a single html file for convenience.
 This can then be opened in a web browser.
 Please note that you must be in the directory containing the log_files subdirectory for this command to work.